 Duststorms rose, and lightning crashed so often that it was blinding.
 Zeus called upon the Hecatoncheires, who tossed 300 large boulders at the Titans like a rain of giant hail, driving them down into Tartarus.
-There the Olympians took the old gods, “bound them in bitter chains [and] conquered them by their strength for all their great spirit.”
+There the Olympians took the old Greek gods, “bound them in bitter chains [and] conquered them by their strength for all their great spirit.”
 With the closing of the great bronze gates, the war ended.

-What were the consequences of the Titanomachy?
+What Were the Consequences of the Titanomachy?

 Cronus was imprisoned in Tartarus, watched over by the Hecatonchires.
 Poseidon built a great bronze gate to lock him behind, and the place would see no “ray of light nor breath of wind” for eternity.
 After it was clear that Cronus was unable to escape, the Hecatonchires found home in the oceans, where Briareus even went on to become the Son-in-Law of Poseidon.
 It was in this role that he would take on the name Aegaeon.

-The Titan Atlas, child of Iapetus, was given the unique punishment of holding up the sky on his shoulders.
+The Titan Atlas, the child of Iapetus, was given the unique punishment of holding up the sky on his shoulders.
 While the other Titans were also imprisoned for a time, eventually Zeus released them.
 Two of the female Titans, Themis, and Mnemosyne, would become lovers of Zeus, giving birth to the Fates and the Muses.

-The Rewards for The Olympian Gods
+The Rewards for the Olympian Gods

 While the story of Cronus ends with his banishment to Tartarus, many of the other Titans continued to play a role in the stories of Greek mythology.

-How Do We Know The Story of The Titan War?
+How Do We Know the Story of the Titan War?

-The best source we have today about the story of the Titanomachy is from the poem “Theogony” by the Greek poet Hesiod.
+The best source we have today about the story of the Titanomachy is the poem “Theogony” by the Greek poet Hesiod.
 There was a more important text, called “The Titanomachia,” but today we only have a few fragments.

 The Titanomachy is also mentioned in other major texts from antiquity, including Pseudo-Apollodorus’ “Bibliotheca,” and Diodorus Siculus’ “Library of History.”
 These works were all multi-volume histories that include several myths you know today.
 The war of the Greek gods was a story too important to be forgotten.

-What was The Titanomachia in Greek mythology?
+What Was The Titanomachia in Greek Mythology?